lasigeBioTM/CANTEMIST-Participation/README.md

 ## 3. CANTEMIST-CODING
 ### Train the model
-convert the CANTEMIST dataset to a suitable format to X-Transformer(https://github.com/OctoberChang/X-Transformer)
+Convert the CANTEMIST dataset to a suitable format to X-Transformer(https://github.com/OctoberChang/X-Transformer)
 ```
 ./proc_data.sh
 ```
-returns 2 datasets: CANTEMIST and CANTEMIST_2.
+Returns 2 datasets: CANTEMIST and CANTEMIST_2.
 The last will have 249 more documents on the train set that are coming from the dev-set1.

-Move to X-Transformer directory
+Unlike NER and NORM in the next step it is necessary that the version of transformers is 2.2.2
 ```
-cd X-Transformer
+pip install transformers==2.2.2
 ```
-Get the custom models
+Execute run_X-Transformer_CANTEMIST.sh specifying the model to use
 ```
-./get_custom_models
+./run_X-Transformer_CANTEMIST.sh CANTEMIST bert-base-multilingual-cased
 ```
 For this task the models available are:
 - BERT Base Multilingual Cased